 15. Lettuce endive

-Endive, a type of lettuce, is an excellent source of vitamin K. Its slightly bitter taste makes it a great addition to salads.
+Endive, a type of lettuce, is an excellent vitamin K source.
+Its slightly bitter taste makes it a great addition to salads.
 [2]

 16. Parsley

-Parsley is a herb that adds flavor and provides a good amount of vitamin K. [2]
+Parsley is one of the vitamin K-rich foods.
+It is a herb that adds flavor and provides a good amount of vitamin K. [2]

 17. Okra